Pro Football Hall of Fame

 Professional sports hall of fame in Canton, Ohio, U.S.

 The Pro Football Hall of Fame is the hall of fame for professional American football, located in Canton, Ohio.
 Opened on September 7, 1963, the Hall of Fame enshrines exceptional figures in the sport of professional football, including players, coaches, officials, franchise owners, and front-office personnel, almost all of whom made their primary contributions to the game in the National Football League (NFL).
-Canton is often used as shorthand or metonym for the Hall of Fame.
+However, the Hall of Fame has no official affiliation with the NFL.

-As of 2025, there are a total of 382 members of the Hall of Fame.
+As of 2026, there are a total of 387 members of the Hall of Fame.
 Between four and nine new inductees are normally enshrined every year.
 For the 2020 class, a 20-person group consisting of five modern-era players and an additional 15 members, known as the "Centennial Slate", were elected to the Hall of Fame to celebrate the 100th anniversary of the NFL.

-The Chicago Bears have the most inductees, with 34 (42, including players with minor portion of their career with team).
+The Chicago Bears have the most inductees, with 32 (41, including players with minor portion of their career with team).
+Canton is often used as shorthand or metonym for the Hall of Fame.